 The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan.
 To allow employers more time to update their payroll systems, Notice 2010-69, issued in fall 2010, made this requirement optional for all employers in 2011.
-IRS Notice 2011-28 provided further relief by making this requirement optional for certain smaller employers for 2012 Forms W-2 (meaning the Forms W-2 for calendar year 2012 generally furnished to employees in 2013).
+IRS Notice 2011-28 provided further relief by making this requirement optional for certain smaller employers for Forms W-2 (meaning the Forms W-2 for calendar year 2012 generally furnished to employees in 2013).
 Notice 2012-9, issued in January 2012, restates and clarifies guidance in Notice 2011-28.
-It provides guidance for employers that are subject to this requirement for the 2012 Forms W-2 and those that choose to voluntarily comply with it for either 2011 or 2012.
+It provides guidance for employers that are subject to this requirement beginning in 2012 and those that choose to voluntarily comply with it for either 2011 or 2012.

 The following questions and answers provide information for employers on reporting the cost of the health insurance coverage, including information on transition relief for 2012, how to report, which coverage to include, and how to determine the cost of the coverage.
 There are many more questions and answers included in Notice 2012-9 that cover a variety of issues.

 Q1.
 Does the cost of an employee’s health care benefits shown on the Form W-2 mean that the benefits are taxable to the employee?

 A. No. There is nothing about the reporting requirement that causes or will cause excludable employer-provided health coverage to become taxable.
 The purpose of the reporting requirement is to provide employees useful and comparable consumer information on the cost of their health care coverage.

 Q2.
 When will employers have to start reporting the cost of health care coverage on the Form W‑2?